On the sign recovery by LASSO, thresholded LASSO and thresholded Basis Pursuit Denoising: Introduction

-By definition, the irrepresentability condition depends only on $S(\beta)$ and not on how large the non-null components of $\beta$ are.
-Moreover, as claimed in Proposition \ref{sign} in Section 4, the identifiability condition also depends only on $S(\beta)$.
-Thus, the comparison of these two conditions can be performed by considering vectors of parameters such that $\beta=S(\beta)$.
-In Figure \ref{curve1}, we provide the irrepresentability and the identifiability curves for a selected matrix $X$ of dimensions $100\times 300$, whose elements were independently drawn from the normal $\mathcal{N}(0,1)$ distribution.
-These curves provide the proportion of the sign vectors with $k$ nonzero elements which satisfy the identifiability condition or the irrepresentability condition.
+By definition, the irrepresentability condition depends on $\beta$ by $S(\beta)$.
+Moreover, as asserted in Proposition \ref{sign}, the identifiability condition similarly depends only on $S(\beta)$.
+Thus, the comparison of these two conditions can be performed by considering parameter vectors such that $\beta=S(\beta)$.
+In Figure \ref{curve1}, we plot the irrepresentability and identifiability curves representing the proportion of sign vectors for which the identifiability condition or the irrepresentability condition is satisfied among $k-$sparse sign vectors.
+For each value of $k$, this proportion was estimated by generating 1000 sign vectors from a uniform distribution on the set $\{u\in \{-1,0,1\}^p\mid {\rm card}({\rm supp}(u))=k\}$.

-Figure \ref{curve1} illustrates that the identifiability curve is substantially shifted to the right with respect to the irrepresentability curve.
-It can be observed that LASSO can not recover the sign of $\beta$ when the sparsity $k$ is larger than $10$, while thresholded LASSO allows to recover the sign of $\beta$ when $k\le 25$ and the non-null components of $\beta$ are sufficiently large.